 Throughout Senator Menendez’s tenure in Congress he has consistently fought to help New Jerseyans afford the health care they deserve and to help spur the medical breakthroughs that will cure our most debilitating diseases.
 This work includes helping to ensure the middle class and working families can afford something as basic as taking their children to the doctor for routine checkups.
 It also includes standing up for stem cell research so that there is hope for families, like his, affected by devastating diseases like Alzheimer's; as well as raising awareness and increasing research into the causes and treatments for autism.

 With millions of families throughout our nation unable to find or afford quality health care coverage, reforming our health insurance industry was imperative.
 As a member of the Senate Finance Committee, Senator Menendez was instrumental in shaping health insurance reform, securing provisions he authored to end insurance industry abuses, promote women and children’s health, and provide for a robust health care delivery system to meet the needs of all New Jerseyans.
-Thanks to his efforts, the new health reform law includes provisions he authored to: cap out-of-pocket expenses for middle class families, ensure coverage for behavioral health services for conditions such as autism, support new mothers who suffer from post-partum depression, ensure Community Health Centers have adequate resources needed to serve the community, and provide equitable payments to New Jersey hospitals.

 Senator Menendez strongly believes that all Americans regardless of age, race, gender or socioeconomic status, should have access to affordable comprehensive health care.
 He will continue to stand up for policy solutions that will strengthen America's health care system by increasing both access and quality, while reducing costs.